evanx/redex/test/case/webServer/README.md

 ```
 where we specify of list of `rules.`

-The `regexRouter` will pluck the URL from message, which is an the ExpressJS request, and match it against RegExp rules.
+The `router.regex` will pluck the URL from message, which is an the ExpressJS request, and match it against RegExp rules.

 We can hard-code an HTTP response e.g. 403 for "Access forbidden," or route the message to other processors, perhaps through filters and translators.